Lissy93/dl-sb-iac/README.txt

 ================================================================================
 ENVIRONMENT VARIABLES
 ================================================================================
+Supabase:
   DB_URL - The URL to your Supabase project
   DB_KEY - The anon key to your Supabase project

+API Endpoints:
   AS93_DOMAIN_INFO_URL - The URL to our external domain info API AS93_DOMAIN_INFO_KEY - And the key for the domain info API

+Stripe:
   STRIPE_SECRET_KEY - Stripe secret key (starting with sk_live_ or sk_test_)
   STRIPE_WEBHOOK_SECRET - Stripe webhook secret (starting with whsec_)

+Stripe Prices:
   STRIPE_PRICE_HM - Stripe price ID for the hobby monthly plan (starting price_) STRIPE_PRICE_HA - Price ID for the hobby annual plan STRIPE_PRICE_PM - Price ID for the pro monthly plan STRIPE_PRICE_PA - Price ID for the pro annual plan

+Resend:
+  RESEND_API_KEY - The API key for the Resend service (send access) RESEND_SENDER - The sender email for Resend

 Don't forget to pass the env vars to Supabase, with: npx supabase secrets set --env-file ./supabase/.env